leamur88/WordleSolver/README.md

 * Tweet out daily wordle summary for each bot
 * ^Add this to Lambda Function
 * Update word frequency calculation to reduce the value of words that have multiple of the same letter

+## Update 07/02/2022
+Surprisingly, all of the things mentioned in the Future Expansion section actually got completed.
+Recently the NYT did change the HTML behind wordle and it took me quite a few days to notice.
+The most recent code works with the updated HTML and the twitter bot is up and running again!
+If you ever want to check it out on twitter you can find it @wordlebotsolver.